Team-Jeffry/receptboken-dokumentation/readme.md

-# Team Jeffry - Receptboken (Swedish)
+# Team Jeffry - Receptboken

 ## Documentation
-*A collaborative cookbook with suggestions based on what you have in the fridge.*
+*A collaborative cookbook with suggestions based on what you have in the fridge.* (swedish)

 url: http://34.91.128.48